 Term Faculty Task Force

-The Term Faculty Task Force was formed in March 2012 by the Dean's Advisory Council.
+The Term Faculty Task Force was formed in March 2012 by the Dean's Advisory Committee.
 The original aims of the task force were to acknowledge, study, and reflect on topics of concern to the College's term faculty with the goal of offering recommendations to the College.
 To that end, the task force used and analyzed interviews, surveys, university and College demographic data, scholarship, and analysis compiled by outside experts to create a report, circulated to faculty and administration, on the state of College term faculty.
 Additionally, the Term Faculty Task Force chair and vice chair began to serve as standing members on the Dean’s Advisory Committee.

 The ongoing charge of the task force includes exploring and studying the issues of greatest concern to term faculty and communicating this work to the faculty and administration.
 Examples of this work include conducting a survey of term faculty on service and governance, with results reported in writing and discussed in an open forum for faculty, as well as hosting forums on term faculty reappointment, multi-year contracts, and promotion.
 Reflecting the commitment of American University to career academic positions for term faculty, the Term Faculty Task Force advocates for the inclusion of Term Faculty in all academic life and promotes the professional development of Term Faculty in the College.

-Meg Bentley (Biology)
+Meg Bentley (chair)